-Included in total outstanding options at December 31, 2022, are 89,022 exercisable shares at a weighted average price of \$8.04, a weighted average remaining contract term of 3.34 and intrinsic value of \$105,333.
+Included in total outstanding options at December 31, 2023, are 51,000 exercisable shares at a weighted average price of \$7.01, a weighted average remaining contract term of 4.28 and intrinsic value of \$1,440.

-Included in salaries and employee benefits for the years ended December 31, 2022 and 2021 is \$185,000 and \$204,000 of share-based compensation, respectively.
+Included in salaries and employee benefits for the years ended December 31, 2023 and 2022 are \$141,000 and \$185,000 of stock-based compensation, respectively.
+Director's fees totaling \$337,000 and \$181,000 for the same periods, respectively, are also included in stock-based compensation as reflected in the Consolidated Statement of Changes in Shareholders' Equity.
 The related tax benefit on share-based compensation recorded in the provision for income taxes was not material to any year.